svenspa/FML/README.md

-# FML
+# Finance and Machine Learning
-Finance and Machine Learning
+Markus Leippold would be interested in replicating (and extending) https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3756587